acogdev/honeyprintshop/content/about/index.md

 ## What We Create

-Our design journey begins with two communities particularly close to our hearts:
+Our design journey begins with three themes particularly close to our hearts:

 **Diabetes Awareness & Support**
 Our diabetes-focused designs aim to spread awareness and offer encouragement through positive, uplifting artwork that celebrates resilience and strength.

 **Book Lovers & Reading Culture**
 From literary quotes to reading trackers, we create designs that honor the joy, comfort, and adventure that books bring to life.

+**Travel & Adventure**
+Whether it's wanderlust-inspiring typography, destination illustrations, or designs that capture the spirit of exploration, we create art for those who believe that adventure awaits around every corner.

 ## Our Process